Skip to content

 What Texas courts say about unlisted drivers.

 That sounds protective.
 In practice, fighting a claim denial on those grounds takes months and often requires legal representation.
-The Texas Department of Insurance also notes that auto insurance complaints can be filed with the state, but the resolution timeline can stretch beyond the immediate financial pain.
+The Texas Department of Insurance notes that auto insurance complaints can be filed with the state, but the resolution timeline can stretch well beyond the immediate financial pain.

 The right answer is not to rely on the courts after the fact.
 The right answer is to audit the household driver roster before a claim ever happens.